Vladimir Cora: Casa Museo Vladimir Cora

 The Casa Museo Vladimir Cora was founded by the artist in 1999.
 It contains a collection of his works from the 1980s to the present as well as pieces from the Castro Leñero brothers, Rufino Tamayo, Francisco Toledo, Sebastián, Manuel Felguérez, Vicente Rojo and Gabriel Macotela.
-It also holds between two and four temporary exhibitions each year in of paintings, graphic work and sculpture.
+It also holds between two and four temporary exhibitions each year in paintings, graphic work and sculpture.
 The building dates from the 19th century.